n1s3/interface-config/README.md

 Do ssh config.
 This is optional, and defaults to false.
-Providing this flag will enable ssh config.
+Providing this flag will enable ssh configuration.

 #### --port | -p